Correlated frequency noise in a multimode acoustic resonator

 Here, $A$ and $\tau_0$ are the Lorentzian noise amplitude and the characteristic time scale, respectively.
 With this model, we obtain the Lorentzian noise amplitude $A = 53.12$ Hz, the Lorentzian characteristic time $\tau_0 = 1.22$ s, the $1/f$ noise power $h_{-1} = 145.0$ Hz$^2$, whereas the white noise level is negligible.
 The characteristic time falls in the range of the characteristic time of relaxation tails 1.2-3.0 s, observed in the time traces in Fig.~\ref{fig_TimeTrace_Freq}.
 This fit does not capture the steep rolloff of the PSD at higher frequencies, indicating a non-Lorentzian spectrum of the slow frequency excursions.
 Our analysis in both time and frequency domains suggests that the frequency noise cannot be purely induced by TLSs and the large fluctuations are caused by an additional noise source.

 As shown in Fig.~\ref{fig_TimeTrace_Freq}, frequency noise anomalies have an abrupt change followed by a relaxation tail.
 This characteristic resembles the effect of ionizing radiation in high-kinetic inductance superconducting devices caused by cosmic rays \cite{Cardani2021}.
-In that case the long-time transient effects are due to long recombination times of quasiparticles above the superconducting gap, a mechanism absent in our mechanical resonator.
+In that case, the long-time transient effects are due to long recombination times of quasiparticles above the superconducting gap, a mechanism absent in our mechanical resonator.
 The expected flux of high-energy cosmic muons is around 10 per hour across the chip cross-section \cite{Vepsalainen2020, Cardani2021, Tsuji1998}, a rate consistent with our data, although there is no obvious interaction mechanism.
-An ionization event induced by radiation could lead to the generation of electron-hole pairs which get trapped in deep-level defects with long relaxation times.
-Charge trapping and release from deep defects can give rise to currents \cite{Zuleeg1985}, causing noise and device instability \cite{Peaker2018}.
+An ionization event induced by radiation could lead to the generation of electron-hole pairs which get trapped in deep-level defects with long relaxation times similar to the timescale of observed fluctuations \cite{Zuleeg1985,Peaker2018}.
 The correlations of the frequency noise between different modes vary smoothly with detuning and show a uniform behaviour where the sign of frequency excursions are consistent across different events.
 This suggests a geometrical effect arising from the spatial distribution of a single or small number of defects and the acoustic field variation with mode number.
-In conclusion, we have reported two distinctive noise processes in a surface acoustic wave resonator.
-There is TLS-induced noise, showing diminishing correlations with increased detuning and a noise spectral density with $1/f$ characteristics.
-This noise signature provides additional evidence for TLSs as the origin of phase noise in quantum devices.
-The correlated nature of phase noise suggests that quantum information encoded in different modes of the same resonator undergo reduced relative dephasing.
-In the presence of TLS noise, a multimode quantum memory may therefore provide improved preservation of entanglement compared to physically separated modes.
-Additionally, we observe anomalous frequency fluctuations, whose origins are not clear but show some resemblance to the previously observed impact of cosmic radiation.
-Our multimode probe scheme reveals striking negative correlations in these fluctuations, whose noise power spectral densities are approximately represented by a Lorentzian noise model.
+Further investigation is necessary in order to pin down the origin of anti-correlated fluctuations.